graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 For rich-text editing you would probably use the automerge-prosemirror integration.

 While Automerge is document based I would try to built this as a layer on top of Automerge (we already have this).
 What we should add is the ability to define in the schema what stays in the main document and what data is stored in a sub-document.
 When writing and querying data this mostly should be abstracted.
-The overhead vor sub-documents should be minimal, but what's currently missing in SecSync and only limited in the existing Automerge sync is the ability to do prioritized sync.
+The overhead for sub-documents should be minimal, but what's currently missing in SecSync and only limited in the existing Automerge sync is the ability to do prioritized sync.
 This is important for large data sets.
 Automerge is working on it.

 Why Automerge and not Yjs?
 Yjs is the best for real-time collaboration at the moment and I'm a big fan, but Automerge is actively working towards local-first supporting full decentralization and end-to-end encryption.
 They have more resources and a clear vision.
 So in terms of long-term plans Automerge seems to be the better choice.